hojungt/GifTastic/README.md

 - [Henry Chen](https://github.com/hchen651)

 ### Notes
-This is part of an ongoing school project.
-Comments and feedbacks are much appreciated! :+1:
+This is an ongoing project.
+Comments and feedbacks are appreciated!